-The market for graphic design and print services is large, evolving and highly competitive.
+The markets both for small business marketing products and for custom consumer products are large, evolving and highly competitive.
 We compete on the basis of breadth of product offerings, price, convenience, print quality, design content, design options and tools, customer and design services, ease of use, and production and delivery speed.
-It is our intention to offer high-quality design, print and marketing services at low price points and in doing so, offer our customers an attractive value proposition.
+It is our intention to offer high quality design, print and marketing services at low price points and in doing so, offer our customers an attractive value proposition.
 Our current competition includes one or a combination of the following:

-- self-service desktop design and publishing using personal computer software such as Broderbund PrintShop, together with a laser or inkjet printer and specialty paper; - traditional printing and graphic design companies; - office supplies and photocopy retailers such as Office Depot, FedEx Kinko's, and Staples; - · wholesale printers such as Taylor Corporation and Business Cards Tomorrow; and - other online printing and graphic design companies.
-We are aware of dozens of online print shops that provide printing products and services similar to ours.
-Further, we are aware of many online businesses that offer some limited custom printing services.
+- self-service desktop design and publishing using personal computer software such as Broderbund PrintShop, together with a laser or inkjet printer and specialty paper; - traditional printing and graphic design companies; - office supplies and photocopy retailers such as Office Depot, FedEx Office and Staples; - wholesale printers such as Taylor Corporation and Business Cards Tomorrow; - other online printing and graphic design companies.
+We are aware of scores of online print shops that provide printing products and services similar to ours.
+Further, we are aware of many online businesses that offer some limited custom printing services; - · other website design and hosting companies such as United Internet, Web.com and GoDaddy; and - · other suppliers of custom apparel, promotional products and customized gifts, such as Zazzle, Café Press and Customization Mall.

 The level of competition is likely to increase as current competitors improve their offerings and as new participants enter the market or as industry consolidation develops.
 Many of our current and potential competitors have longer operating histories, larger customer bases, greater brand recognition and significantly greater financial, marketing and other resources than we do and may enter into strategic alliances to provide graphic design and printing services with larger, more established and well-financed companies.
 Some of our competitors may be able to enter into these alliances on more favorable terms than we could obtain.
 Additionally, these competitors have research and development capabilities that may allow them to develop new or improved products and services that may compete with the products and services that we market.
-New technologies and the expansion of existing technologies, such as websites, e-mails and electronic files, which may serve as substitutes for printed products, may increase competitive pressures on us.
+New technologies and the expansion of existing technologies, such as local search, e-mails and electronic files, which may serve as substitutes for our products and services, may increase competitive pressures on us.
 Increased competition may result in reduced operating margins as well as loss of market share and brand recognition.
 We may be unable to compete successfully against current and future competitors, and competitive pressures facing us could harm our business and prospects.